How to Supercharge Analytics with PostHog MCP Server & AI Tools

 docker run -i --rm -e PERSONAL_API_KEY=your-personal-api-key ghcr.io/metorial/mcp-container--posthog--posthog-mcp--posthog-mcp posthog-mcp

-Add to Cline/Cursor’s mcp.json:
+Add this configuration to your Cline/Cursor mcp.json:

 {